-As the number of cases of Coronavirus (COVID-19) in Kent continues to grow Ashford Borough Council is working closely with Public Health England and partners to respond to the situation.
+As the Coronavirus (COVID-19) lockdown continues, Ashford Borough Council is working closely with Public Health England and partners to respond to the situation.

 You can keep up to date with the latest information on Coronavirus on the government website or visit NHS UK for advice and information.
-Public Health England has also provided guidance for employers and business.
-More information for businesses can also be found on our Coronavirus advice for businesses page.
-We have also prepared information for Council Housing Tenants.
+More information for businesses can be found on our Coronavirus advice for businesses page.
+We have also prepared information for Council Housing tenants.

-We also have information on how you can help others on our Coronavirus: Help for the Community page.
+We also have information on how you can help others on our Coronavirus: Help for community groups page.
 This has information around how to get involved as well as a list of voluntary and community groups in the borough.

 How Ashford Borough Council is responding to the situation